If, as I’d advise, you’ve chosen your portrait photographer based on examples of their work and/or recommendation.

 As you can see above, complimentary colours are two colours that are opposite each other on the colour wheel, that, well, compliment each other.

-The wheel above shows one of my favourite complimentary colour pairings with blue and orange, below is an example using red & green as complimentary colours.
+The wheel above shows one of my favourite complimentary colour pairings with blue and orange, below is an example using red & green as complimentary colours, taken from a recent family photo-shoot.

 The triad system, as you may expect uses three colours.
 I use this less frequently in shoots as it generally takes more planning, however I do sometimes use a splash of a third colour to give more pop to a two coloured image where the two colours are not complimentary colours.